samjain215/todo-app-nextjs-supabase-docker/project310_matrix_todo_app/milestone4/dashboard.md

 # Overview

-The team has made significant progress in the development of our project over the last cycle.
+The team has made progress in the development of the project over the last cycle.
 We've collectively tackled essential components to ensure both frontend and backend functionalities are coming together smoothly.
 Below is a summary of our progress so far, reflecting our efforts in an Agile environment.

 ### Activities Overview